sanity-io/assist/plugin/README.md

 ### Configure document translations

+If using the default configuration from [@sanity/document-internationalization](https://github.com/sanity-io/document-internationalization) AI Assist will be automatically enabled for any document with a `language` field.

-To enable full document translations, set `translate.document.languageField` to the path of the language field in your documents.
+If using a field name besides `language`, set `translate.document.languageField` to the path of the language field in your documents.

-All documents with a corresponding language field will get a "Translate document" instruction added to the AI Assist drop-down for the document.
+All documents with a matching language field will get a "Translate document" instruction added to the AI Assist drop-down for the document.

 To further limit which document types should be enabled for translation instructions, provide an array of document type names to `translate.document.documentTypes`.